 - C. Reporting Requirements for Small Supervised Lenders.
 Small supervised lenders are not required to submit audited financial statements to FHA or an audited computation of adjusted net worth.
-Such lenders must submit a copy of their unaudited regulatory report (i.e., report of condition and income, also known as the "call report" and submitted on the Federal Financial Institutions Examination Council forms 031 and 041, or a consolidated or fourth quarter NCUA call report, submitted on NCUA Form 5300 or 5310), signed by an officer, that aligns with their fiscal yearend. - 7-4 Electronic Submission of Audited Financial Statements and Compliance Data.
-All FHA-approved lenders are required to electronically submit their financial and compliance data to the Lender Approval and Recertification Division through FHA's electronic data system within 90 days of the close of the end of their fiscal year.
+Such lenders must submit a copy of their unaudited regulatory report (i.e., report of condition and income, also known as the "call report" and submitted on the Federal Financial Institutions Examination Council forms 031 and 041, or a consolidated or fourth quarter NCUA call report, submitted on NCUA Form 5300 or 5310), signed by an officer, that aligns with their fiscal yearend.
+Unaudited regulatory reports should be submitted electronically via email to small.supervised.lenders@hud.gov until further guidance is issued. - 7-4 Electronic Submission of Audited Financial Statements and Compliance Data.4 All FHA-approved lenders are required to electronically submit their financial and compliance data to the Lender Approval and Recertification Division through FHA's electronic data system within 90 days of the close of the end of their fiscal year.
 The submission must be based on the signed issued paper copy of the audit of the lender's financial statements, supplemental information, and the signed independent auditor's report containing the auditor's opinion.
 A copy of the issued signed hardcopy of the financial statements, supplemental information, and the signed independent auditor's report(s) must be submitted electronically.